d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 ### Marginal Distributions
 When dealing with multiple variables, we often times want to be able to ignore the relationships and ask, "how is this one variable distributed?"
 Such a distribution is called a *marginal distribution*.

-To be concrete, let us suppose that we have two random variables $X, Y$ with joint density given by $p _ {X, Y}(x, y)$.
+To be concrete, let's suppose that we have two random variables $X, Y$ with joint density given by $p _ {X, Y}(x, y)$.
 We will be using the subscript to indicate what random variables the density is for.
 The question of finding the marginal distribution is taking this function, and using it to find $p _ X(x)$.

 As with most things, it is best to return to the intuitive picture to figure out what should be true.
 Recall that the density is the function $p _ X$ so that